What Is Project Success? Definition, Challenges and Practical Tips

 These are just a few examples, yet they clearly reveal the problem: at bottom, all stakeholders have very different ideas of what project success is.

 In the worst case, this leads to extra work, or the project gets delayed.
-Other possibilities are that the dissatisfaction increases or projects are even discontinued because one did not get what one expected.
+Other possibilities are that dissatisfaction increases or projects are even discontinued because one did not get what one expected.

 How to Define Project Success Together at Your Company